skydoves/sandwich/README.md

   }
 }
 ```

-If we want to get the transformed data from the start in the lambda, we can give the mapper as a parameter for the `onError` or `suspendOnError`.
+If you want to receive transformed data from in the scope, you can use the mapper as a parameter with the `onError` or `suspendOnError` extensions as the examples below:

 ```kotlin
 .suspendOnError(ErrorEnvelopeMapper) {
     val message = this.message